ghassennasri/clientVersionExtract/ReadMe.md

 The script outputs a final report in CSV format.
 This report is based on the SQL view `clientInfoView` and can include all columns defined in the TDE configuration.
 To customize the report output, provide an alternative SQL query when running the script.

 Replace `start.sh` with the actual filename of your script.
 Place this `README.md` in the same directory as your script to serve as documentation for users.

+## Requirements
+- Python 3 (additional packages in requirements.txt will be installed)